sst/guide/_examples/how-to-use-kinesisstream-in-your-serverless-app.md

 }
 ```

-This creates an Kinesis Data Stream using [`sst.KinesisStream`](https://docs.serverless-stack.com/constructs/KinesisStream).
-And it has a consumer that polls for messages from the KinesisStream.
+This creates an Kinesis Data Stream using [`sst.KinesisStream`](https://docs.serverless-stack.com/constructs/KinesisStream) and it has a consumer that polls for messages from the KinesisStream.
 The consumer function will run when it has polled 1 or more messages.

 ## Setting up the API